racken2020/ansible-role-adcli/README.md

 - ad_netbios_name (note this is a host variable, useful when hostname is longer than the netbios limit of 15 characters)

 ## Sample playbook utilizing this role
+Here variables are set in the inventory.
+One may prefer setting the in group_vars/ so they can be encrypted

 ```
 - name: Join stupid AD
   hosts: a-hostname-with-more-than-15-characters